ruddyscent/python-winter-school/README.md

 ## Prerequisites
 * You will need an WiFi-enabled notebook with your favorite OS among Windows, Mac, or Linux.
-* Knowledge on programming will be definitely helpful but not necessary.
-The required skills will be covered when they are needed.
+* Knowledge on programming will be definitely helpful but not required.
+Those skills will be covered when they are needed.

 ## References
 This lecture is based on the following references.
 Some are And some are paid materials and some are free.